rsouth/asm-reading-list/README.md

 > I'm learning ASM primarily to better understand the output of my Rust and C++ programs.
 This repo is a link-dump, hopefully will evolve in to a useful resource for others learning ASM in 2021 for similar reasons!

-🎥 Video | ⚠️ No HTTPS | 🏫 .edu TLD
+Legend: 🎥 Video | ⚠️ No HTTPS | 🏫 .edu TLD

 Try searching by #tags - for example _#beginner_, _#linux_ or _#intel_